How to Start a Barbershop: A Complete Guide to Get You Started

 3. Keep in mind the community around the shop

 Is the shop in the middle of the city, or the suburbs?
+Is it in touch with the rest of the city (by metro or even roads)?
 Do the people living in that area fit your target demographic?
-Is it well connected with the rest of the city (by metro or even roads)?
-Answers to these questions will help you determine if the area around the facility fits your niche
+Is it a well-connected barbershop location?
+Answers to these questions will help you determine if the area around the facility fits your niche.

 4. Look out for the number of competitors

 When discovering different locations, take the time to consider the other barber shops within the area.
 If the number of competitors in an area increases, individual revenues will most likely go down.